kidnapshadow-sidharth/subdomain_finder/README.md

-This is asuddomain finder tool made with python
+This is a suddomain finder tool made with python

 In this tool we use multithreading functionality for fast subdomain scan